 I called my friend Toni in Cornwall, she had always been there for me when I needed her; she couldn’t believe it, said that it couldn’t be happening and that she would come straight away, drive through the night if she had to and be with me the next day.

-Tom rang my sister, who I had not spoken to for six years, and she was immediately there for me, told me to go to her in Essex, but I knew that there was something I had to do first:I had a shower and washed my hair!
-Made sure I looked my best …. for me.
+Ethan rang my sister, Louise, who I had not spoken to for six years.
+Despite that she was immediately there for me, and told me to go to her house just outside London.
+But I knew that there was something I had to do first:I had a shower and washed my hair, I needed to make sure that I looked my best …. for me.

-I checked our bank account on line and could see that Rich had already drawn out his daily limit of two hundred pounds; I was so angry, I knew then that he didn’t give a shit about us, and now he was taking our money!
-And I knew for Tom and I to survive I needed to fight back and the only way we would do that was for me to stay strong and to move fast.
+I checked our bank account on line and could see that Danny had already drawn out his daily limit of two hundred pounds; I was so angry, I knew then that he didn’t give a shit about us, and now he was taking our money!
+And I knew for Ethan and I to survive I needed to fight back and the only way I could do that was for me to stay strong and to move fast.

 I then called the bank’s general line and told them that we had split up and could they freeze the joint account.
-Tom and I needed money to survive and it wasn’t going to happen on a part time secretary’s salary!
-And that was it done!
-I had left Rich or ‘Her’ without any money.
+Ethan and I needed money to survive and it wasn’t going to happen on a part time secretary’s salary!
+I knew that ‘Her’ partner had taken all of ‘Her’ cards away from ‘Her’ so that was it done!
+I had left Danny and ‘Her’ without any money.

-Whilst I was in town I realised that I could not wear my wedding or engagement ring anymore, so I bought myself a commitment ring, a huge cubic zirconia, a commitment to Tom and I, because this was all I had now.
+Whilst I was in town I realised that I could not wear my wedding or engagement ring anymore, so I bought myself a commitment ring: a huge cubic zirconia, a commitment to Ethan and I, because this was all I had now.
 All the time my eyes were brimming with tears.

-I also called Rich’s car insurance and told them that he didn’t live at our address anymore; they said that it made his insurance null and void if they did not have an address for him, and that it would be cancelled straight away.
+I also called Danny’s car insurance and told them that he didn’t live at our address anymore; they said that it made his insurance null and void if they did not have an address for him that it would be cancelled straight away.
 I hoped that they had a fucking accident!
 The lady on the phone must have had something similar happen to her because she said ‘let’s cancel the insurance, let’s make him pay!’

 My friend from work, Sherri, called and said that all of the girls in the office were worried about me, what could she do?
 I was just crying and talking gibberish and she said that she would come to my house that evening.
 I asked if she could come the next day as my sister had told me to go to her for the night.

-I went upstairs to our bedroom, and looked at the bed; I felt as if I was in a nightmare that I was going to wake up from if I tried hard enough, but I couldn’t make it happen because what was happening to me was real.
-I went out onto the balcony and looked down at the empty space where Rich’s car had been parked and reality hit me like a wave, he was gone, he wasn’t coming back.
+I went upstairs to our bedroom, and looked at the bed; I felt as if I was in a nightmare that I was going to wake up from if I tried hard enough; but I couldn’t make it happen because what was happening to me was real.
+I went out onto the balcony and looked down at the empty space where Danny’s car had been parked and reality hit me like a wave: he was gone, he wasn’t coming back.

-I changed the bedding, I could not bear to lie in a bed where Rich had lay with me, all the time making a fool of me.
-Only this time the tears brimmed over and I could not stop them I sobbed, and sobbed, great big howling sobs, I was gulping for air because I could not stop crying for long enough to be able to take a breath.
+I changed the bedding, I could not bear to lie in a bed where Danny had lay with me, all the time making a fool of me.
+Only this time the tears brimmed over and I couldn’t stop them.
+I sobbed and sobbed, great big howling sobs, I was gulping for air because I could not stop crying for long enough to be able to take a breath.

-‘Her’ partner, came over, said that ‘He’ had put a trace on their phones and ‘He’ knew that they had been to the shopping outlet nearby and been shopping, that they were somewhere in a nearbye seaside town.
+‘Her’ partner came over to say that he had put a trace on their phones and he knew that they had been to the shopping outlet nearby and been shopping, that they were somewhere in a nearbye seaside town.

-Tom went to his friend’s house, I don’t think that he could bear to be in the house, it felt so sad, in fact there was just a stunned silence in the air.
+Ethan went to his friend’s house, I don’t think that he could bear to be in the house it felt so sad; in fact there was just a stunned silence in the air.

-I could feel the strength throbbing through my veins, actually hear it pounding in my ears.
-I knew that I had to survive, so I got into my car and drove to Essex to be with my sister, and sobbed, and sobbed, and sobbed whilst I drove the car down the motorway.
-I didn’t care who saw me; as I sat in the queue for the Dartford crossing I knew that people were staring at me, let them stare, my fucking heart was broken.
+I could feel the strength throbbing through my veins, I could actually hear it pounding in my ears.
+I knew that I had to survive, so I got into my car and drove to my sisters I sobbed, and sobbed, and sobbed whilst I drove the car down the motorway.
+I didn’t care who saw me; as I sat in the inevitable traffic jams into London; I knew that people were staring at me, let them stare, my fucking heart was broken.

 When I got to my sisters the first thing she did was hug me, even though I had not seen her for six years; whilst I just sobbed in her arms.

-Rich’s sister called my mobile; she was crying and saying that she could not believe Rich had done this, saying that she would call me the next day, come down to see me to make sure that I was alright.
-I was grateful that she had called, I hoped that if Rich saw how upset she was it might make him see sense.
+Danny’s sister called my mobile; she was crying and saying that she could not believe Danny had done this to me, saying that she would call me the next day, come down to see me to make sure that I was alright.
+I was grateful that she had called, I hoped that if Danny saw how upset she was it might make him see sense.

 I woke up at one o clock in the morning; I could hear my mobile phone bleeping, alerting me that there had been a missed call and when I checked it was from an unknown number.
-I knew it had to be Rich because I could not forget the look on his face when he knew I had found out.
+I knew it had to be Danny because I could not forget the look on his face when he knew I had found out.
 I knew that despite the way he was behaving he was heartbroken; I can honestly say that I could feel his pain.
-But I could not face calling his mobile only for him to ignore it, because, although I knew in my heart of hearts it was him that had called I could not face that humiliation again.
-I told myself that I wanted to believe it was Rich, but to face reality, he had left me, made it clear that he did not love me, so just let it go.
+But I could not face calling his mobile only for him to ignore it.
+Although I knew in my heart of hearts it was Danny that had called I could not face that humiliation again.
+I told myself that I wanted to believe it was Danny but to face reality: he had left me, made it clear that he did not love me, so I had to just let it go.

 “………People need someone to look up to